leighmatth/Monolignol-Cross-Regulation-Model/README.md

 # Monolignol-Cross-Regulation-Model

-This is the code associated with the article: Matthews ML, Wang JP, Sederoff R, Chiang VL, Williams CM, Modeling cross-regulatory influences on monolignol transcripts and proteins under single and combinatorial gene knockdowns in <i>Populus trichocarpa</i>
+This is the code associated with the article: Matthews ML, Wang JP, Sederoff R, Chiang VL, Williams CM (2020) Modeling cross-regulatory influences on monolignol transcripts and proteins under single and combinatorial gene knockdowns in <i>Populus trichocarpa</i>.
+PLoS Computational Biology 16(4):e1007197. https://doi.org/10.1371/journal.pcbi.1007197

 There are two parts to this code: